Sufism in Jordan: Naqshbandi

-Sheikh ‘Abd al-Salam Shamsi went on to establish a zawya in the Abu Sham Mosque in the Jabal Amman area of the city after moving to Jordan in 1998.
+Sheikh ‘Abd al-Salam Shamsi went on to establish a zawiya in the Abu Sham Mosque in the Jabal Amman area of the city after moving to Jordan in 1998.

 Tijani

 The Tijani Order is a manifestations of revivalist Sufism, established by Ahmad Tijani (d.
 1230 AH/1815 AD), who came from the Tlemcen region in northwestern Algeria.
 Sheikh Ahmad al-Dadisi, a teacher from the al-Aqsa mosque in jerusalem, frequently visited Jordan semi regularly building a following of Jordanian Sufis.
 He died in the early 1980s, however he appointed Sheikh Muhammad Mahmud al-Musaleh to lead this particular Tajini Sufi sub-order in Jordan.

 Modern Practices

 Today there are a number of Sufi Orders active in Jordan.
-The vast majority of Amman's tariqas respect the generally agreed boundaries of the Sunna, maintaining sexual segregation and avoiding the use of musical instruments or dancing during the hadra itself.
+The vast majority of Amman's tariqas respect the generally agreed boundaries of the Sunnah, maintaining sexual segregation and avoiding the use of musical instruments or dancing during the hadra itself.
 In Jordan all the saint shrines are under the complete control of the government.
 For example, the celebration of the mawaalid (birthday) of the saints is prohibited, with the exception of al-mawlid al-nabawi (the Prophet's birthday.)
 Throughout the country today Sufism is not particularly influential or politically or socially active.
 This may be because the modern Sufi orders of Jordan were founded quite recently (first half of the 20th century).